 Child Support Attorneys in Illinois

 Child support is very important in cases in which one parent gets primary custody of their children after a divorce.
 To ensure that you get the child support you are entitled to, it helps to work with an experienced family law attorney.
-Our attorneys at Allen Gabe Law, P.C. have more than 30 years of experience in family law and can provide legal representation for child support cases in Schaumburg, IL.
+Our child support attorneys at Allen Gabe Law, P.C. have more than 30 years of experience in family law and can provide legal representation for child support cases in the Schaumburg, IL area.

 Child support refers to payments that custodial parents receive from non-custodial parents after a divorce to help provide for their children.
 In many cases, the custodial parent depends on child support payments to pay for the necessities, healthcare, and education that the child needs.
 If you need representation to secure child support payments in a divorce or to settle a dispute regarding child support, our attorneys at Allen Gabe Law, P.C. can help.

-Our attorneys understand the legal processes behind child support such as how the amount of the payment is determined, how payments are enforced, and how the amount of the payment can change.
+Our child support attorneys understand the legal processes behind child support such as how the amount of the payment is determined, how payments are enforced, and how the amount of the payment can change.
 We will work with you to understand your unique situation and explain how the legal processes will apply to you.
 We can also handle the necessary paperwork and documentation to prepare your case.